top of page

 The verb 'revile' has its origins in Old French and Middle English.
 It can be traced back to the Old French word 'reviler,' which meant 'to vilify' or 'to reproach.'
 This term was influenced by the Latin word 're-' (meaning 'again') and the Latin word 'vilis' (meaning 'cheap' or 'base'), emphasizing the idea of repeating harsh criticism or verbally attacking someone's character.
 Over time, 'revile' made its way into Middle English with a similar meaning, describing the act of speaking or writing about someone or something in an extremely critical, abusive, or condemnatory manner.
 The etymology of 'revile' aptly reflects its historical association with vehemently disparaging language aimed at censuring or condemning its subject.

-Find the meaning of revile
+Quiz: Find the meaning of the verb revile:

 Try Again!